GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.7.6.1 on May 7 =
-* Fixed: Page links not working when search is done.
+* Fixed: Pagination links not working when a search is performed

 = 1.7.6 on May 5 =